 In mechanics, therefore, the number of degrees of freedom is equal to the number of “choices” between alternative possibilities, such as left or right, up or down, forward or backward, clockwise or counterclockwise.

 The same is true of man… Our freedom is the freedom of choice, i.e., the freedom to choose between alternative options.
-Since the human being is, in a sense, a two-dimensional being that exists in physical and spiritual worlds, degrees of freedom also exist in both dimensions.
+Since a human being is, in a sense, a two-dimensional being that exists in the physical and spiritual worlds, degrees of freedom also exist in both dimensions.

-Angels do not have freedom of choice either—they can do no evil as their only function is to obey the will of the Creator.
+Angels do not have freedom of choice either—they can do no evil since their only function is to obey the will of the Creator.
 (That is evident in the Hebrew word for an angel—“malach,” i.e., “messenger.”)

 Humans are the only creatures in the universe who have freedom of choice in a spiritual sense.
 Cain killed Abel, but he did not have to kill.
-He committed an act of evil because it was an act of free choice.
+His killing of Abel was an evil act because it was an act of free choice.
 Abraham put up a tent in the desert, which was open on all four sides.
-He invited weary travelers to take shelter in his tent from the heat of the desert, to satisfy hunger and quench thirst.
-An act of hospitality is an act of kindness because it is committed voluntarily and not under duress.
+He invited weary travelers to take shelter in his tent from the heat of the desert, to satisfy their hunger and quench their thirst.
+An act of hospitality is an act of kindness—an act of goodness—because it is committed voluntarily and not under duress.
 As we can see, the concepts of good and evil arise when there is a choice, and freedom is the ability to realize this choice.
 In other words, freedom is always the freedom to choose.
 And spiritual freedom is inextricably bound with the choice between good and evil.

 The Kabbalah teaches that the Divine soul (Nefesh Elokit) has 613 aspects—I call them 613 degrees of freedom.
-In the anthropomorphic language of the Zohar, the soul posses 248 “limbs” and 365 “sinews.”
-Just as in mechanics, a system can have translational and rotational degrees of freedom, our soul’s 613 degrees of freedom are comprised of 248 “positive” degrees of freedom (positive in the sense that they are connected with an action) and 365 “negative” degrees of freedom (negative in the sense that they are connected with cessation of action).
+In the anthropomorphic language of the Zohar, the soul possesses 248 “limbs” and 365 “sinews.”
+Just as in mechanics, where a system can have translational and rotational degrees of freedom, our soul’s 613 degrees of freedom are comprised of 248 “positive” degrees of freedom (positive in the sense that they are connected with an action) and 365 “negative” degrees of freedom (negative in the sense that they are connected with not doing a prohibited activity, such as not working on Shabbat).
 In other words, our moral phase space has 613 dimensions.
 As we have said before, freedom is the freedom to choose between alternatives.
 But what are these alternatives?

 After the Jews left Egypt, they obtained physical freedom; they ceased to be slaves.
-What was lacking, however, were moral alternatives to free the soul.
-This freedom we have attained at the Mt.
-Sinai, which is what we celebrate on Shavuot.
+What was lacking, however, were moral alternatives that would result in freedom of the soul.
+This freedom we have attained at Mount Sinai, which is what we celebrate on Shavuot.
 The freedom we celebrate during Passover is not yet the ultimate freedom.
-The ultimate freedom came when God gave us the Torah on Mt Sinai.
+The ultimate freedom came when G‑d gave us the Torah on Mount Sinai.
 There is freedom from and freedom of.
 On Passover, we celebrate the freedom from slavery.
 On Shavuot, we celebrate the freedom of choice—a choice between good and evil.

 The Torah has exactly 613 commandments—Taryag mitzvoth—one for each aspect of the soul.
-We were commanded 248 mitzvot aseh—“positive” precepts of what to do, one for each positive aspect of our soul, and 365 mitzvot lo ta’aseh—“negative” precepts of what not to do, one for each “negative” aspect of our soul.
-Now we have moral alternatives: to do or not to do a positive commandment, or to obey or violate a negative commandment (prohibition).
-These 613 moral choices liberated our soul.
-It is on Mt.
-Sinai that we received 613 degrees of freedom, thereby obtaining the ultimate freedom in the spiritual dimension.
+We were commanded 248 mitzvot aseh—“positive” precepts of what to do, one for each positive aspect of our soul—and 365 mitzvot lo ta’aseh or “negative” precepts of what not to do, one for each “negative” aspect of our soul.
+Now we have moral alternatives: to act or not to act on a positive commandment, or to obey or violate a negative commandment (prohibition).
+These 613 moral choices have liberated our soul.
+It was on Mount Sinai that we received 613 degrees of freedom, thereby obtaining our ultimate freedom in the spiritual dimension.
 It is this spiritual freedom that we celebrate on Shavuot—the giving of the Torah, which completes the physical freedom we celebrated during Passover.